Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Link with coupled systems of variational inequalities

-We observe that the viscosity property of $v$ in the interior of the domain is based on the same arguments as the one presented in Theorem 4.1 of \cite{kmpz08}.
-The only difference relies on the more general form of the coefficients $f$ and $h$, which is not a relevant issue since they are continuous.
-In order to alleviate the presentation of the paper, we choose to omit it here and detail only the viscosity property \reff{SVITT} on the maturity boundary.
+We observe that the viscosity property of $v$ in the interior of the domain is based on the same arguments as the one presented in the proof of Theorem 4.1 of Kharroubi et al. (2010).
+The only difference comes from the more general form of the coefficients $f$ and $h$.
+This is not a relevant issue here since they are continuous.
+In order to alleviate the presentation of the paper, we choose to omit it here and only prove the viscosity property \reff{SVITT} on the maturity boundary.